|Jet in Carina WFC3 IR [Courtesy NASA]

 Fallacies in the creationist probability arguments

-When one revises the calculation above, based on only 25 locations essential for the oxygen transport function (which is a generous over-estimate), one obtains 1033 fundamentally different chains, a huge figure but vastly smaller than 10183, and small enough to neutralize the probability-based argument against evolution [Bailey2000].
+When one revises the calculation above, based on only 25 locations essential for the oxygen transport function (which is a generous over-estimate), one obtains 1033 fundamentally different chains, a huge figure but vastly smaller than 10183, and small enough to weaken the probability-based argument against evolution [Bailey2000].

 But even after this revision, the calculation still suffers from the fatal fallacy of presuming that a structure such as human alpha-globin arose by a single all-at-once random trial event (which, after all, is the creationist theory, not the scientific theory, of its origin).
-Instead, available evidence from hundreds of published studies on the topic suggests that alpha-globin and other proteins arose as the end product of a long sequence of intermediate steps, each of which was biologically useful in an earlier context [Hardison2001].
+Instead, available evidence from hundreds of published studies on the topic has demonstrated that alpha-globin arose as the end product of a long sequence of intermediate steps, each of which was biologically useful in an earlier context [Hardison2001].
 Thus any simplistic probability calculation (whether it is arguing for or against some aspect of evolution) that does not take into account the step-by-step process by which the structure came to be is not meaningful and can easily mislead [Bailey2000; Musgrave1998].

 What's more, such calculations completely ignore the atomic-level biochemical processes involved, which often exhibit strong affinities for certain types of highly ordered structures.
 For example, self-catalyzing biomolecules such as RNA are being investigated in research into the origin of life -- see Origin.
 Also, molecular self-assembly occurs in DNA molecule duplication every time a cell divides.
 If we were to compute the chances of the formation of a human DNA molecule during meiosis, using a simple-minded probability calculation similar to that mentioned above, the result would be something on the order of one in 101,000,000,000, which is far, far beyond the possibility of completely "random" assemblage.
 Yet this process occurs millions of times every day in the human body.

-Along this line, it is also important to keep in mind that the process of natural biological evolution is not really a "random" process.
+It is also important to keep in mind that the process of natural biological evolution is not really a "random" process.
 Yes, mutations are "random" events, but the all-important process of natural selection, acting under the pressure of an extremely competitive landscape involving thousands of other species as well as numerous complicated environmental pressures, is anything but random.
 This strongly directional nature of natural selection, which is the essence of evolution, by itself invalidates simple-minded probability calculations.

 Some of the difficulties with creationist probability arguments can be illustrated by considering snowflakes.
 Bentley and Humphrey's book Snow Crystals includes over 2000 high-resolution black-and-white photos of real snowflakes, each with intricate yet highly regular patterns that are almost perfectly six-way symmetric [Bentley1962].
 A good online source with numerous high-resolution photographs has been compiled by Kenneth Libbrecht [Libbrecht2012].
 Four of Bentley's photos are shown below.
 By employing a reckoning based on six-way symmetry, one can calculate the chances that one of these structures can form "at random" as roughly one part in 102500.
 This probability figure is even more extreme (far more extreme, in fact) than those that have appeared in the creationist-intelligent design literature.
 So is this proof that each individual snowflake has been designed by a supernatural intelligent entity?
 Obviously not.